 of an AM degree from the department, where I am co-coordinator of the Twentieth-Century and Contemporary Literature Colloquium.
 I am also a 2020-2021 Canada Dissertation Research Fellow

 at the Weatherhead Center for International Affairs, receiving support for my work on Margaret Atwood.

-My research focuses on narrative voice in 20th- and 21st-century novels, with particular attention to the formal choices that authors make in depicting minds that have experienced trauma.
-My wider academic interests include narratology, book history, feminist studies, queer studies, literary modernism, contemporary poetry, and speculative and dystopian fiction.
+My dissertation research focuses on narrative voice and literary form in 20th- and 21st-century dystopian novels.
+My wider academic interests include narratology, book history, feminist studies, queer studies, trauma studies, literary modernism, contemporary poetry, and speculative fiction.

 Before coming to Harvard, I received my BA from Stanford University, graduating with honors in English and a minor in Feminist and Queer Studies, and I completed an MFA in Creative Writing (Poetry) at the University of Virginia, where I held a Poe-Faulkner Fellowship.
 I spent two years as a staff researcher for the magazine mental_floss, and have worked as a copywriter for online-shopping platforms and as

 a podcast researcher for How Stuff Works and iHeartMedia.

 I have published cultural and historical articles in venues including mental_floss, JSTOR Daily,